jatin-gawad/azure_devops/az_devops_mis/azure_devops_user-access.md

 ## Notes
 - Stakeholder users are free but have limited access.
-- Basic + Test Plans requires a paid license.
+- Basic + Test Plans requires a paid license. cost around 52 $ per month
+- Basic plan cost $6 per month
 - If a user reports they can’t access a feature, always check:
   - Are they in the organization?
   - Do they have the correct access level?